Policies & Standards

 - Consult with the person making the request and determine suitability of an accessible format or communication support;

 TVO shall make their internet website and web content conform with the World Wide Web Consortium Web Content Accessibility Guidelines (WCAG) 2.0 initially at Level A and increasing to Level AA.
-Upon any TVO website re-design, following January 1, 2014, any new web content will conform with WCAG 2.0 Level A. By January 1, 2021 all internet website and web content will conform with WCAG 2.0 Level AA.
+As of January 1, 2021, all internet website and web content shall conform with WCAG 2.0 Level AA.

 This section applies to educational or training institutions, (if notification of need is given).